charleyah/JankWorks/JankWorks.Game/README.md

 ### Async & Interval Behaviour

 JankWorks Game Framework has explicit support for `async await` for two main reasons... retain order of execution and supporting APIs with shared contextual state.
 Its because of this, usage of `ConfigureAwait(false)` is discouraged as the framework will utilise `SynchronisationContext` where it deems necessary.
-For example, where graphics are concerned libraries such as OpenGL have a context associated with a thread and thus any `await` statement need to resume or yield back to the thread with that context.
+For example, where graphics are concerned libraries such as OpenGL have a context associated with a thread and thus any `await` statement involved in graphical resources need to resume or yield back to the thread with that context.

 **Execution Order Guarantee**